HannahAlexander/skills-analysis/README.md

 ### Dashboard
 To run the Dashboard, set you working directory to ".\skills-analysis\skills_dashboard\src\components" and from within the terminal run python main.py

+## TODO
+- Update Dahsboard to contain analysis from glassdoor